The best Apex Legends settings for competitive play

 So, what can you do to improve your PC’s performance while playing Apex Legends?
 Let’s begin.

 While not exclusive to Apex Legends, meeting the system requirements is very important to be able to optimize the rest of the sections in this article.
 We even wrote an article about the system requirements along with every bit of information you need to know about Apex Legends.

 “Finally got that SSD, this will surely improve my FPS!” - Crypto, probably.

 While their servers are notoriously problematic, Apex Legends is a reasonably well-optimized game when there are no connection problems.

 To be able to get the best performance out of your PC, you should make sure that playing Apex Legends (or any games for that matter) is not using that last bit of energy your PC is clinging onto.
 To achieve this, you can make sure you’re not running any “heavy” programs running in the background that will weigh your PC and your connection.
-Rest assured, the G-Loot app is super-lightweight and designed to track your stats and competition results with as little interference as possible.
+Rest assured, the G-Loot tracker is super-lightweight and designed to track your stats and competition results with as little interference as possible.

 Another important thing to look out for is having space on your disk drive.
 As I mentioned above, if your PC is clinging to the last bits of disk space, you’ll have performance issues while playing.
 Also, if possible, having an SSD instead of an HDD is a great investment for gaming in general.

 Having your gaming software up to date is another crucial detail that can be overlooked easily.
 Especially having your graphics card’s drivers up to date is super-important, or you might run into the fabled “graphics card is physically removed” error while playing, which will crash your game.
 It’s weird that the game assumes you removed your GPU while also fighting 2 other squads, but the confidence that error message has in your talents of multitasking is kind of wholesome.